qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

 first tab (:guilabel:`Setup`):

 * :guilabel:`Input vector layers`: to select the layers to check.
 A |checkbox|
-  :guilabel:`Only selected features` checkbox can filter the geometry to the one selected.
+  :guilabel:`Only selected features` checkbox can be used to restrict the checking to the geometries of the selected features.
 * :guilabel:`Allowed geometry types`: to allow only some geometry types like point, multipoint, line, multiline, polygon and multipolygon.
 * :guilabel:`Geometry validity`: depending on geometry types, the user can